bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2017-08-18
+* :sparkles: Initial verification added. `DfsBProgramVerifier` scans the states of a `BProgram` using DFS, and can return traces where there are no selectable events.

 ## 2017-08-06
 * :sparkles: Added a class to compare continuations (base for comparing snapshots).